ishanvaghani/mini_browser/README.md

 # mini_browser
-This is the browser app with some category like social media, shoping etc. You can download anything from this browser.
+This is the Browser app.
+This app have some category of apps like Shoping apps, Social media apps, Recharge apps etc. This app have features like Goto home, Forward, Backward and Reload.